okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/nodeexpress/enrollmentqrcodeintegrationsteps.md

 ### 3: Poll SDK while enrollment is ongoing

-`IdxTransaction.status` of `PENDING` and `nextStep.name` equal to `enroll-poll`, indicates that the user needs to complete the challenge in Okta Verify and your application should begin polling the SDK to determine when the identity challenge is completed.
+`IdxTransaction.status` of `PENDING` and `nextStep.name` equal to `enroll-poll`, indicates that the user needs to complete the challenge in Okta Verify and your application should begin polling.
 The polling logic is common across the different flows and the steps are described in detail in [Polling Okta](#polling-okta).

 ### 4: Open Okta Verify